brianleemcqueen/brian.lee.mcqueen/README.md

 Hello,

-Thank you for visiting my github location.
 This repository is a profile of some of the work I have created in the past.
 See below for an explanation of what is included:

 <em>BEAR</em><br />
 BEAR = Bingham Entry And Reporting.
 This .NET project was created while working at Bingham McCutchen, LLP, an international law firm based in Boston.
 The goal of BEAR was to create a project that could be used to spin up many sub-applications quickly.
 Each application spun up by BEAR would take on a similar design - Grids with easy data entry.